Elastic solids with strain-gradient elastic boundary surfaces: Introduction

 One of the most successful and practical theories for modeling fracture in brittle materials is classical linear elastic fracture mechanics.
 The governing linear partial differential equations are derived from finite elasticity under the assumption of \emph{infinitesimal} strains (linearized elasticity), but the theory predicts \emph{unbounded} singular strains at the crack tips, a striking inconsistency and physically impossible prediction.
 There have been a vast number of suggestions for supplementing classical linear elastic fracture mechanics to correct this defect in the theory (see, e.g., \cite{Broberg}).

+{ One modification of linear elastic fracture mechanics that removes certain singularities is including higher spatial gradients of the displacement in the stored energy.
+In the foundational works of Muki and Sternberg \cite{SternbergMuki65, SternbergMuki67} and Bogy and Sternberg \cite{BogySternberg67, BogySternberg68}, the authors found that including couple-stresses removed the singularities in the rotation gradient predicted by classical linear elastostatics in a variety of problems.
+However, crack tip stress and strain singularities of the same order but with different intensity persisted for mode-I fracture \cite{SternbergMuki67}.
+Including strain-gradients rather than the rotation gradient in the body's stored energy removes crack tip strain singularities, but stress singularities still persist in general (see, e.g., \cite{AltanAif1992, Askes2011}).}

-A more recent approach aimed at eliminating these crack tip singularities is to modify the boundary conditions of classical linear elastic fracture mechanics by endowing the crack fronts with material surface stresses.
-Beginning with \cite{OhWaltonSlatt} and developed further by Sendova and Walton \cite{SendovaWalton}, one line of thought has been to prescribe the crack front's surface stresses as a curvature dependent surface tension.
-Although able to remove the singularities completely in a diverse range of settings (see \cite{ZemWalton12, Zem12Curvature, Zem14, Walton2014plane, Ferguson2015numerical}), it is unclear if the surface stresses from the Sendova-Walton theory can be derived from a surface energy density,\footnote{Equivalently, it is unclear if the governing field equations from the Sendova-Walton model can be derived from a Lagrangian energy functional.} a reasonable definition of ``elastic-like" behavior.
-Deriving the material stresses for the crack fronts from a Gurtin-Murdoch surface energy \emph{does not} completely remove the crack tip singularities (see \cite{WaltonNote12, IMRUSch13}), but however, endowing the crack fronts with Steigmann-Ogden surface energy \emph{does} completely remove the singularities for plane-strain problems \cite{Zem17StraightCrack, Zem20Multiple} and axisymmetric penny shaped cracks \cite{Zem21Penny}.
-Unfortunately, for anti-plane shear (mode-III loading), Steigmann-Ogden surface energy reduces to Gurtin-Murdoch surface energy and crack tip singularities \emph{persist}.
-The fact that the Steigmann-Ogden theory reduces to the Gurtin-Murdoch theory for mode-III loading is due to the fact that the linearized curvature vanishes for anti-plane shear, i.e., for displacement fields tangent to the material surface.
+A more recent approach aimed at eliminating \textit{both stress and strain} crack tip singularities is to modify the boundary conditions of classical linear elastic fracture mechanics by endowing the crack fronts with material surface stresses. { This methodology does not introduce higher gradients in the substrate's stored energy, but it does include higher surface gradients via surface elasticity.} Beginning with \cite{OhWaltonSlatt} and developed further by Sendova and Walton \cite{SendovaWalton}, one line of thought has been to prescribe the crack front's surface stresses as a normal curvature dependent surface tension.
+Although able to remove the singularities completely in a diverse range of settings (see \cite{ZemWalton12, Zem12Curvature, Zem14, Walton2014plane, Ferguson2015numerical}), it is unclear if the surface stresses from the Sendova-Walton theory can be derived from a surface energy density, a reasonable definition of ``elastic-like" behavior.\footnote{Equivalently, it is unclear if the governing field equations from the Sendova-Walton model can be derived from a Lagrangian energy functional.}